Mark-Assessment/d-santana-blackpink-popquiz-M2-2/README.md

 ___
 # Testing

+## Automated Testing and Manual Testing

+### Automated Testing

+Automated testing is a type of testing that uses software tools to execute tests.
+It involves the use of specialized software to write and run test scripts that can quickly and efficiently test software applications.
+Here are the principles of automated testing:

+* Repeatability: Automated tests are repeatable, meaning they can be run repeatedly with the same results.

+* Consistency: Automated tests are consistent in the way they run and the results they produce.

+* Efficiency: Automated tests can execute quickly and efficiently, which allows for faster testing and quicker feedback.

+* Accuracy: Automated tests are more accurate than manual testing, as they reduce the chances of human error.

+* Scalability: Automated tests can be scaled up to run thousands of tests in parallel, making it possible to test large and complex applications.

+### Manual Testing

+Manual testing is a type of testing that involves human testers manually executing test cases and exploring the software application to identify defects.
+It is a time-consuming and error-prone process, but it can be very effective in identifying defects that may be missed by automated testing.
+Here are the principles of manual testing:

+* Exploratory: Manual testing involves exploring the software application to identify defects that may not be captured by test cases.

+* Creativity: Manual testing requires creativity and critical thinking to identify defects that may not be obvious.

+* Flexibility: Manual testing allows testers to adjust their testing approach based on the results they find.

+* Adaptability: Manual testing allows testers to adapt to changes in the software application or testing environment.

+* User perspective: Manual testing can provide a user perspective on the software application.

 ## Functionality testing

  I used Chrome developer tools throughout the project for testing and solving problems with responsiveness and for style issues.